 - Home to six higher-ed institutions, two medical schools (University of Washington and Gonzaga University Regional Health Partnership, and WSU Health Sciences Spokane Elson S. Floyd College of Medicine), and the Steve Gleason Institute for Neuroscience

-- Connected by the future High-Performance Central City Line
+- Connected by the future High-Performance City Line

 - Multiple bike and ped trails, as well as Spokane River accessibility by SUP and kayak

 - Home to the Northwest’s greenest building: The Catalyst Building (opening Fall 2020) and the Scott Morris Center for Energy Innovation

-- Home of smart city innovator Urbanova and its Living Laboratory
+- Home of the nationally-recognized, smart city innovator Urbanova and its Living Laboratory